nodejs/node/deps/npm/doc/files/npm-folders.md

 Global installs on Windows go to `{prefix}/node_modules` (that is, no `lib` folder.)

+Scoped packages are installed the same way, except they are grouped together in a sub-folder of the relevant `node_modules` folder with the name of that scope prefix by the @ symbol, e.g. `npm install @myorg/package` would place the package in `{prefix}/node_modules/@myorg/package`.
+See `scopes(7)` for more details.

 If you wish to `require()` a package, then install it locally.

 ### Executables